andrew/ultimate-awesome/README.md

 - [awesome-multibody-dynamics-simulation](https://github.com/jslee02/awesome-multibody-dynamics-simulation) - :sunglasses: A curated list of resources for multibody dynamics simulation papers.
 - [awesome-vr-ux](https://github.com/mauricesvay/awesome-vr-ux) - Awesome VR UX.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.
+- [awesome-dicom](https://github.com/open-dicom/awesome-dicom) - A curated list of awesome DICOM resources and libraries.
 - [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - Collection of Datasets for Legal Text Processing.
 - [Awesome-Deep-Learning-of-Remote-Sensing](https://github.com/whut2962575697/Awesome-Deep-Learning-of-Remote-Sensing) - Awesome Deep Learning of Remote Sensing.
 - [awesome-trunk-based-dev](https://github.com/cgbystrom/awesome-trunk-based-dev) - A curated list of trunk based development resources.